 Seniors should use medication with caution

-Did you know that 36% of adults aged 65 and older report taking at least five prescription medications?
+Did you know that about a third of adults in their 60s and 70s report taking at least 5 prescription medications?

 Medication can be a literal lifesaver.
 That makes it easy to forget that drugs can also worsen, or even cause, health problems.